jjihwan/AR_stereo_vision/README.md

 git commit -m "commitmessage"
 git push origin feature/RANSAC
 ...
 branch name should be feature/RANSAC, feature/Projection, feature/main, etc ...

-main에 merge는 동시에 하면 꼬이니깐 한 명이 고정으로
+[Rule]
+all files should be located in ./core without main.py
+all images, data files should be located in ./core/data
+all results should be located in ./core/results
+Do not merge into main branch without consultation

 # Timetable
 - 04/30 : 1st Discussion